espressif/esp-idf/docs/eclipse-setup.rst

 * Click on the "Environment" properties page under "C/C++ Build".
 Click "Add..." and enter name ``V`` and value ``1``.

 * Click "Add..." again, and enter name ``SDK_PATH``.
-The value should be the full path where the ESP32 SDK is installed. *Windows users: Use forward-slashes not backslashes for this path, ie C:/Users/MyUser/Development/SDK*.
+The value should be the full path where ESP-IDF is installed. *Windows users: Use forward-slashes not backslashes for this path, ie C:/Users/MyUser/Development/esp-idf*.

 *Windows users only, follow these two additional steps:*